mateomontoya/HCE_DS100_chicagohousing_priceprediction/README.md

-# Human Contexts and Ethics of Data Science: Predicting Chicago Housing Prices to teach Linear and Logistic Modeling
+# Predicting Chicago Housing Prices to teach Linear and Logistic Modeling

+This project is intended to change Homework 5 and 6 in UC Berkeley's intermediate Data Science course, Data Science 100.